openalea/adel/test/data/test_plantgen/README.rst

-For more information about the meaning of these levels of completeness, please refer to the documentation of Alinea.Adel.
+For more information about the meaning of these levels of completeness, please refer to the documentation of openalea.Adel.